freddyoung/c2wapi/README.md

-# YumiBung&copy; Venue booking software;
+# C2Wapi&copy; Cradle To The Web API - Training Web App

-The YumiBung&copy venue booking software is a containerized end-to-end web application that servers a few purposes
+The C2Wapicopy Training Web App is a containerized end-to-end web application designed to spread the love for DevSecOps.
-- Venue booking:
-  - User login
-- Venue booking payment
+This application is a copied from the [Yumibung](https://github.com/DintogaeSpiritEagle/yumibung) platform, and will be customized for the purpose of teaching students about DevSecOps.

 ## Important Note
 This document exists to provide technical guidance to the developers of this application.